shiningsunnyday/SynthesisNet/README.md

 - Each intermediate node is an *operator*: chemical reaction template (*R*)
 - Each root node stores the *output*: product

 Syntax arises from derivations of a *grammar*.
-A grammar Our grammar contain basic chemical building blocks, reactions (uni-molecular and bi-molecular) and, more insightfuly, *syntactic templates* (*T*) to constrain the space of derivations.
+Our grammar contain basic chemical building blocks, reactions (uni-molecular and bi-molecular) and, more insightfuly, *syntactic templates* (*T*) to constrain the space of derivations.